 The tape should be left in place for 3 to 5 days, with a maximum of one week, before being removed.
 If it is to be reapplied the tape should be removed for at least overnight to allow the skin to return to normal.
 If the skin feels itchy, sore or irritated following application of the tape it should be removed immediately.

 The use of tape is a short term treatment with specific indications.
-If it is being used for treating a longer term injury then you will be advised on proper rehabilitation techniques to include stretching, strengthening and activity modification and you may well see a range of professional at the practice to include podiatrists, a physiotherapist and sports massage and remedial massage therapist.
+If it is being used for treating a longer term injury then you will be advised on proper rehabilitation techniques to include stretching, strengthening and activity modification and you may well see a range of professionals at the practice to include podiatrists and a rehabilitation specialist.
 When taping is used to help prevent injury during vigorous activity your podiatrist will teach you how to apply the tape yourself to save you constantly coming back to clinic.

 It should be noted that this is a different technique to kinesio taping and can be easily told apart as we do not use the bright colours seen at the Olympics!